chtrembl/azure-cloud/petstore/10-configure-b2c-for-petstoreapp-identity-management/README.md

 ## 3. Configure the Spring Boot Application to properly authenticate sign-up, sign-in and edit users

 Since we are not managing identity ourselves, we can avoid configuring Spring Security to use Pre Authentication and configuring an Authentication Manager ourselves etc...
 Instead we can just @EnableSpringSecurity and wire up the and AADB2COidcLoginConfigurer inside our WebSecurityConfigurerAdapter.
-By doing so, on successful Sign Ins, Azure will send along grant type and code to our Rhody Pet Store Application and the Spring Security/Filter Chain Flow will grab these values and request/construct tokens for us.
+By doing so, on successful Sign Ins, Azure will send along grant type and code to our Azure Pet Store Application and the Spring Security/Filter Chain Flow will grab these values and request/construct tokens for us.
 With the JWT token, we have access to the claims managed by Azure Active Directory.

-In no particular order, you will want to add the following to your newly generated Rhody Pet Store Spring Boot Application. ***You can also pull the completed project from [https://github.com/chtrembl/petstoreapp](https://github.com/chtrembl/petstoreapp)***
+In no particular order, you will want to add the following to your newly generated Petstore Pet Store Spring Boot Application. ***You can also pull the completed project from [https://github.com/chtrembl/petstoreapp](https://github.com/chtrembl/petstoreapp)***

 Create WebSecurityConfiguration.java as seen below.
 This will wire up the Microsoft AADB2COidcLoginConfigurer as our securtity configurer and resolve our Azure flows for us.
 The other unique thing to notice is the configure methods.
-Our Rhody Pet Store Application will have 1 publicly accessible page (login landing page configured in our HttpSecurity) and all others will require authentication.
+Our Azure Pet Store Application will have 2 publicly accessible pages (login landing page and the dogbreeds page configured in our HttpSecurity) and all others will require authentication.
 We also need to permit all access to our static resources (configured in our WebSecurity) as they are used by the publicly accessible login landing page.
-The Rhody Pet Store Presentation was built with Bootstrap, hence the need to permit that.
+The Azure Pet Store Presentation was built with Bootstrap, hence the need to permit that.
 CSRF is disabled for this tutorial, however it is not advised to disable CSRF in a real live application (internal or external).

 ````java
 package com.chtrembl.petstoreapp.security;